 As with many cognitive biases, being aware of the decoy effect can help you become a more rational consumer.
 It’s critical to be mindful of the tricks and gimmicks that marketers employ to try to tempt you into spending more money—and the decoy effect is one of the oldest tricks in the book.

 You make thousands of financial decisions over the course of a single year, and your financial health is a reflection of those decisions.
-Therefore, avoiding cognitive biases and marketing tricks like the decoy effect can significantly impact your financial well-being in the long run.
-Julep can help you become aware of the factors that drive you to spend so you can change your money mindset and improve your financial situation.
+Therefore, avoiding cognitive biases and marketing tricks like the decoy effect can significantly impact your financial wellness in the long run.

 Julep is not a financial institution, financial advisor, or credit repair company, and does not provide credit repair services of any kind.
 The information provided is for general educational and reference purposes only.
 The information is not intended to provide legal, tax, or financial advice.
 We do not propose any guarantee that the information provided will repair or improve your financial profile.
 Consult the services of a competent licensed professional when You need financial assistance.